AriFordsham/GHCWiki/burning-bridges-slowly.md

-The next version (7.10) of GHC is slated to have a drastically changed Prelude, driven by the (aptly) named Burning Bridges Proposal (BBP).
+The next version (7.10) of GHC is slated to have a drastically changed Prelude, driven by the (aptly) named Burning Bridges Proposal (BBP), ticket [9586](https://gitlab.haskell.org//ghc/ghc/issues/9586).
 This proposal generalises many list operations, e.g. foldr, so they are overloaded - typically becoming members of either Foldable or Traversable.